cfpb/django-flags/docs/api/jinja2.md

 ### `flag_disabled`

-Returns `True` if a flag is disabled for the current request to its conditions, otherwise returns `False`.
+Returns `True` if a flag is disabled to its conditions, otherwise returns `False`.

 ```jinja
 {% if flag_disabled('MY_FLAG') %}